PayString/rfcs/src/spec/payid-easy-checkout.md

 require authentication.
 See section 6 of [RFC7033][] for Access Control considerations.

-Furthermore, it is RECOMMENDED that PayID servers only expose PayID Easy Checkout URLs which resolve to a protected resource.
+Furthermore, it is RECOMMENDED that PayID Discovery Servers only expose PayID Easy Checkout URLs which resolve to a protected resource.

 # IANA Considerations